 - RPA Blue Prism: Blue Prism is an RPA tool that allows you to build a virtual workforce using software robots.
 This enables businesses to simplify business processes in a flexible and cost-effective manner.
 The tool is built using the Java programming language and includes a drag-and-drop graphic designer.

 Strong Communication Skills

 Business analysts are the bridge between departments.
-So to interactive with them and make them agree with your point, a business analyst must have strong communication skills.
+So to interact with them and make them agree with your point, a business analyst must have strong communication skills.

 Knowledge in Business Trends

 To find profitable solutions for businesses, a business analyst should know the latest business trends and should be well-versed in carrying a wealth of knowledge.
 Using that data, they should have the ability to predict a company’s pressure points, and maximize RPA process changes accordingly.

 Database management is another important skill required for a Business Analyst in RPA.
 Business Analysts who are skilled in data management know how to handle and manipulate data in order to make educated decisions.

 In RPA, the Process Definition Document (PDD) is the first step.
 It is critical to make every effort to ensure that the document is reliable, comprehensive, and adaptable.
 If a PDD fails, it will most likely be discovered during the RPA life cycle‘s Testing Phase, which halts the process.
 Hence, documentation is an essential skill for a Business Analyst in the RPA process.